Version for visually impaired persons

 Article 14.
 The Ombudsman may be assisted by external experts and professionals hired under civil contracts or working pro bono.

 Article 15.
-The Ombudsman may set up advisory councils comprising himself, the deputy Ombudsman or other members of his administration, members of the academia, media, non-governmental organisations, external consultants, etc.
+The Ombudsman may set up advisory councils comprising himself, the Deputy Ombudsman or other members of his administration, members of the academia, media, non-governmental organisations, external consultants, etc.

-Section IV.
-Review of complaints and signals
+Review of Complaints and Alerts

 Article 16.
-(1) Complaints and signals filed with the Ombudsman may be in writing or oral.(2) Complaints and signals shall be filed in the Bulgarian language.
-In case the
+(1) Complaints and alerts filed with the Ombudsman may be in writing or verbal.

 2. description of the violation;